Are you aware of the common eating disorders?

-Eating patterns differ from one person to another and the amount of food an individual eats also differ from one person to another.
+Eating patterns differ from one person to another and the amount of food an individual eats also differs from one person to another.
 But some people suffer from eating disorders and it is essential to differentiate between normal eating patterns and eating patterns in eating disorders.

 Eating disorders are considered to be serious medical conditions that are characterized by disturbances in eating behaviors.
 Eating disorders can affect people of all ages and it involves intense emotions and behavior related to food.
 Eating disorders are often said to be a psychiatric illness as the things that might contribute to the development of eating disorders include anxiety, low mood or depressed mood, and low self-esteem.